MihaiHusea/Excel_data_merge_app/README.md

         -tkinter
         -random
         -openpyxl
+        -os

 3. App contents:
-    -the app has a graphical user interface that contains five buttons:
+    -the app has a graphical user interface that contains six buttons:
         -Load
         -Report
+        -Rec
         -Execute
-        -Rec
         -Delete
+        -Open report

-    -in our case we use the following files: "excel_project.py","source_file.xlsx", "date_hour.xlsx","final_report.xlsx".
+    -in our case we use the following files: "excel_project.py","source_file.xlsx", "date_hour.xlsx","report.xlsx".

 4. How to Install and Run the Project:
     -the script can be run by Pycharm or other IDE -also can be convert in .exe file

-5. How to Use the Project:
+5. How to use app GUI:

-      -Load    -used for browse and load source file, in our case we name it "source_file.xlsx" -Report  -used for browse and load destination file, named "final_report.xlsx" -Execute -used for import data from source files to final report -Rec     -used to generate random data in source files -Delete  -used to reset data from both source files
+      -Load    -used for browse and load source file, in our case we name it "source_file.xlsx" -Report  -used for browse and load destination file, named "report.xlsx" -Rec     -used to generate random data in source files -Execute -used for import data from source files to final report -Delete  -used to reset data from both source files -Open Report -used to open report file

 6. Include Credits
        Team: Mihai Husea & Valentin Enache